app4mc-rover/rover-docs/docs/source/content/aglimg.rst

 If you configured credentials, you can also enter them.
 Default is without any credentials.
 After specifying the rover ID as it is in the rover.conf, hit Connect.

+If you would like to also test rover-web, simply go to ``http://<rover-ip-address>:5500/roverweb.html`` from your local machine.

 Killing Roverapp
 ==============================================================